nemanjajojic/package-version.nvim/README.md

 - `:PackageVersionClearCache` - clear all cached package data
 - `:PackageVersionCacheStats` - show cache statistics (list of cache keys with expiration status)

+For more visual examples of commands in action, go check [COMMANDS.md](COMMANDS.md)

 ## ⌨️ Mappings